flatironinstitute/sciware/01_Overview/slides.md

 # Vision

 1) A positive and inclusive learning environment for all experience levels.
 2) A blend of lecture, activities, and discussion to facilitate equal involvement across experience levels.
 3) Topics general enough to be relevant to anyone doing scientific research.
    - For example, technology and coding language agnostic
 4) Increase awareness and adoption of software development best practices to improve scientific productivity and quality.
 5) To use the Flatiron Institute as a sandbox for development of something useful for all of science.

-# Goal for today
+# Goals for Today

-Motivate and provide an overview of the topics we plan to discuss
+- Motivate and provide an overview of the topics we plan to discuss
+- Hear multiple perspectives

-# Meetings and Format
+## Meetings and Format

+### In person meetings
 Blend of presentations and intro followed by hands-on activities

 1x/month for 2 hours

 Spring: 4th Thursdays at 3pm

 (Apr 25, May 23)

+### Sciware channel on Simons Slack

 ## Rules of Engagement

-Goal:
+### Goal:

-Foster an environment which encourages participation across experience levels, coding language fluency, technology choices, and scientific disciplines.
+Participants all work to actively foster an environment which encourages participation across experience levels, coding language fluency, technology choices, and scientific disciplines.

 ## Rules of Engagement

 - Avoid discussions between two people on narrow topic
 - Provide time for people who haven't spoken to speak/ask questions
 - Find ways to be sure everybody is following and that folks aren't lost
 - Make it engaging enough for experts to attend
 - Make it accessible enough for novices to attend

+(These will always be a work in progress and will be updated, clarified, or expanded as needed.)